callerid/electronjs_sampleApp/README.md

 ## Core Concepts
 ### UDP Reception
+You must be bound to UDP port 3520 to capture call records from CallerID.com hardware.
+Call Records arriving from CallerID.com hardware are captured with the .on(‘message’) event shown below.

 The ‘bind’ function attempts to bind to UDP port 3520 and listen for data by setting three events:

   - .on(‘error’) - An error was thrown